ardhiqii/discord-clone/README.md

 - Real-time messaging in channels
 - User authentication and profile management with Clerk
 - Responsive design with modern UI components

+## Guidelines

+This project was developed following a guideline inspired by the video tutorial: [Building a Discord Clone with Next.js](https://youtu.be/ZbX4Ok9YX94?si=Oov9JmdqEmwmmqK-).
+The tutorial provides a comprehensive walkthrough of building a similar chat application using Next.js, covering setup, feature implementation, and best practices.